Hiking on Historic Trails on Maui

-King’s Highway: This historic footpath dates back to the 16th century.
-Created during the rule of Pi’ilani, this hand-laid stone trail that was one of the longest routes around the island of Maui.
-The path was made out of fitted basalt rocks and reached roughly 138 mile with a width of 4 to 6 feet wide in most areas.
-At the time of its development, the King’s Highway was the only path to circumnavigate an entire island in Hawaii.
+This historic footpath dates back to the 16th century.
+This hand-laid stone path was one of the longest routes around the island of Maui.
+Builders made it out of fitted basalt rocks over 138 miles with a width between 4 to 6 feet.
+At the time, the King’s Highway was the only path to circumnavigate an entire island in Hawaii.

-The King’s Highway was the primary route for trade, commerce and most importantly was a key tool enabling a king to rule his kingdom.
-For 250 years this footpath was actively used until Kalani’opu’u, the King of the Big Island, gained control of the Hana region of Maui around 1759.
+The King’s Highway was the primary route for travel and commerce.
+Most importantly, it enabled kings to control the island.
+For 250 years, people actively used this footpath until the mid-1700s.
+This was when Kalani’opu’u, the King of the Big Island, gained partial control of Maui.
 During this time, the road fell into disrepair.
-Though much of the road has been paved over or eroded away, parts of it are still visible and accessible to hikers.
+While much of the road has eroded away, parts of it are still visible and accessible to hikers.
 The trail passes through ancient heiaus, gardens and dwelling sites.
-Because of its rugged beauty of the area, some of the most compelling parts of the path lie alongside the Hana Highway.
-Some travelers say they can attest to the thick presence and energy left from the events that transpired centuries ago along this road.
+Some of the most compelling parts of the path lie alongside the Hana Highway.

-Lahaina Historic Trail: In the town of Lahaina, Maui, there is a popular hiking tour where visitors can explore some of the most fascinating aspects of Hawaiian history.
-Adventurers can pass by the Old Lahaina Lighthouse, which was commissioned in the 1840’s by King Kamehameha III to serve as a guide for incoming whalers and merchant ships.
-The walk also includes the famous Banyan Tree Park on Front Street which lies near Lahaina Harbor and the historic Lahaina Courthouse.
+You can find one of the most popular trails on Maui in Lahaina.
+Here, visitors can explore fascinating aspects of Hawaiian history.
+Adventurers can pass by the Old Lahaina Lighthouse.
+King Kamehameha III commissioned it in the 1840s to serve as a guide for incoming whalers and merchant ships.
+The walk also includes the famous Banyan Tree Park on Front Street.
+The tree lies near Lahaina Harbor and the historic Lahaina Courthouse.

-Here you can also find the remains of a waterfront fort built in the 1830’s, the historic Pioneer Inn, once the only accommodations in this part of Maui until the mid-1950’s, the remains of the Brick Palace believed to be the first western style built in Maui during the early 1800’s and the Hauola Stone, a traditional healing stone used by ancient Hawaiians.
+Here, you can find the remains of a waterfront fort built in the 1830’s.
+There’s the historic Pioneer Inn, once the only accommodations in this part of Maui until the mid-1950’s.
+There are also the remains of the Brick Palace, the first western style building in Maui.
+Finally, you’ll see the Hauola Stone, a traditional ancient Hawaiian healing stone.

-Though by appearance this place is as unremarkable as any other green lawn, the King’s Taro Patch or Kapukaiao is a significant place in Lahaina.
-It is where King Kamehameha III is believed to have worked in to demonstrate to his subjects the dignity of laboring in the taro fields.
+While this place appears unremarkable, the King’s Taro Patch or Kapukaiao is a significant place.
+It is where King Kamehameha III demonstrated the dignity of laboring in the taro fields to his subjects.

-Travelers can also pass by other historic sites such as Baldwin House museum, Richard’s House, the first coral stone house built on Maui and the Master’s Reading Room, a place where sailing ship captains could meet.
-Visitors to Lahaina can also explore Hale Piula, a simple iron-roofed second home built by Kamehameha III in the 1830’s.
+Travelers can pass by other historic sites, such as Baldwin House Museum.
+Nearby Richard’s House, was the first coral stone house built on Maui.
+While the Master’s Reading Room is where sailing ship captains could meet.
+Visitors can also explore Hale Piula, a simple iron-roofed second home of Kamehameha III in the 1830’s.

-‘Iao Valley Historic Trail: Those wishing to head into the verdant mountains of Maui can trek through the tropical foliage of the ‘Iao Valley.
-Here they can stand beneath the ancient ‘Iao Needle itself.
-This valley is where King Kamehameha I conquered Maui in 1790 in the Battle of Kepaniwai as part of his plan to unify the Hawaiian Islands under his rule.
-This historic battleground offers scenic and peaceful journey along a 10-mile stretch through lush thick forests and mountain streams.
+Those wishing to head into the verdant mountains of Maui can trek through ‘Iao Valley.
+This is one of the most historic trails on Maui.
+Here, you can stand beneath the ancient and iconic ‘Iao Needle peak.
+This valley is where King Kamehameha I conquered Maui in 1790 in the Battle of Kepaniwai, unifying the Hawaiian Islands under his rule.
+The area offers a scenic hike along a 10-mile stretch through lush forests and mountain streams.